jinhuili-lab/jinhuili-lab/README.md

 - 🤔 When I got my bachelor's degree, I was interested in computer science.
 - 😄 So I joined a biomedical company as a bioengineer and focused on the bioinformatics analysis for NGS data.
 The company developed many products for PGS(3rd-generation IVF), such as a reagent test kit for detecting the variance of Genomics and building the bioinformatics cloud platform.
 - 👯 After one year, because of the low salary, I want to pursue a master's degree.
 During the part of my master's degree, metagenomics attracted my attention.
 It is my first time to use AI techniques and my first time to publish a paper as a first author.
 I published two papers as the first author finally and got the National Scholarship of China.
+- ☛ After that, I worked for the BGI group as a bioinformatics algorithms  researcher and developed some software for the MGI sequencers, including G99 and T20.
+Rely on the Ztron system and PFI kit, users can got the website report after inputting the biology sample into the MGI sequencer.
-- ☛ Now I am pursuing a Ph.D. degree.
+- ☎ Now I am pursuing a Ph.D. degree.
 If you want to cooperate with me, I can help you with multi-omics analysis, software development, and database development, please contact me by email: ijinhui@foxmail.com.

 ### Previous Work
 - [Microbiosee](https://microbiosee.gxu.edu.cn/)